Blog

 Items That May Have a Small Fee

-• Small kitchen appliances (like microwaves or coffee makers)
+• Small kitchen appliances (microwaves, coffee makers)

 • Printers, copiers, and fax machines